-Methods: This quantitative, non experimental pilot study with anecdotal commentary utilized descriptive statistics.
-A convenience sample of 15 participants attended an 8-week structured yoga program.
-Participants self-rated these side effects using the ESAS-r, a validated Likert-type symptom assessment tool, at 10 points: at enrollment, prior to each class, and approximately 1 month after the last class was completed.
-Effect size and means were calculated at select data points: baseline, week 8, and 1 month after study completion for participants attending at least 50% of the classes.
+Methods: This quantitative, non-experimental pilot study with anecdotal commentary utilized descriptive statistics.
+Participants (N = 8) self-rated these side effects using a validated instrument at 10 points during an 8-week structured yoga intervention.
+Effect size and means were calculated at select data points: baseline, week 8, and 1 month after study completion.

-Results: Reported ratings demonstrated improvement in many symptoms at Week 8, and an increase in some of these symptoms’ recurrence 1 month post-study completion.
+Results: Reported ratings demonstrated improvement in many symptoms at week 8, and an increase in some of these symptoms’ recurrence 1 month after study completion.
 Interestingly, participants’ self-report of overall well-being demonstrated a positive improvement.
-Effect size was calculated: Cohen’s d of 0.56 measured from baseline to week 8 yielded a medium effect size, and Cohen’s d of 0.36 measured from week 8 to post-study completion yielded a small effect size.
-It is believed that the tools taught in yoga class were useful in other situations, empowering the participant to feel some control, regardless of prognosis.
-Anecdotal commentary from participants supports this empowerment.
+Effect size was calculated: Cohen’s d of 0.56 measured from baseline to week 8 yielded a medium effect size, and Cohen’s d of 0.36 measured from week 8 to post study completion yielded a small effect size.

 As published in the Journal of Oncology Navigation & Survivorship.
-(November 2018 Vol 9, NO 11) Read abstract here.
+(September 2019 Vol 10, N0 9) Read full results.